KDE/documentation-docs-kdenlive-org/more_information/get_involved/rst_template.rst

 RST template
 ************

-This template page can be used for a new document page or as a guide or for reference.
+This template page can be used for a new document page or as a guide or just for reference.

 If you are using this template for a new document delete all line until ``.. meta::`` is the top line.